 “Relationships are where we live, breathe, get triggered and heal.”
 Madeleine is trained in Imago relationship counselling with Harville Hendrix, author of ‘Getting the Love you Want’ as well as Level 2 Gottman therapy and did a one-year certificate at the Couples Institute with Dr. Ellen Bader.

 Want To Transition From

 You've Come To The Right Place!

-How to become aware of how anxiety shows up in your life and what it is costing you.
+Become aware of how anxiety shows up in your life and what it is costing you….

-Practice the tools and techniques I give you 10 minutes every day.
-First thing in the morning works best.
+Practice the tools and techniques I give you 10 minutes every day to shift your nervous system out of fear and into safety.